IBM Cloud Docs

 Creating a data volume to add to an existing instance with Terraform

 To create a data volume and attach it to a virtual server instance, use the ibm_is_instance_volume_attachment resource.
-The following example creates a 20 MB data volume with a general-purpose IOPS profile and attaches it to the ibm_is_instance.example.id instance.
+The following example creates a 20 MB data volume with a general-purpose volume profile and attaches it to the ibm_is_instance.example.id instance.

 rresource "ibm_is_instance_volume_attachment" "example" {